Example

 not actually needed until a future date.

-Many clients will be selling their main residence, with an uncertain completion
+Many clients will be selling their main residence, with an uncertain

-could be well advised to take advantage by securing their exchange rate with
+attractive rates, they could be well advised to take advantage by

-a Forward Time Option Contract.
+securing their exchange rate with a Forward Time Option Contract:

 The situation can become more complex when purchasing a new property off